Skip to content

 TorchOpt state storing optimizer data for updating the variational parameters.

-nelbo tensor
+nelbo Tensor

 Negative evidence lower bound (lower is better).